 Visit the Church of the Crucifix.

-The Church of San Pedro Apóstol.
+The Church of San Pedro Apostle.

 In Ayegui, you can visit the Church dedicated to San Martin de Tours.

-At the top of Villamayor, is located the castle of San Esteban, fortress of the kingdom of Pamplona, dating from SX
+At the top of Villamayor, is located the castle of San Esteban, fortress of the kingdom of Pamplona, dating from the SX

-Los Arcos, medieval town founded on another of Roman origin.
+Los Arcos, medieval village founded on another of Roman origin.
 Stresses the Church of Santa Maria, with elements from S. XII to S. XVII.

-The church of San Pedro, of Gothic style of almost ends of S.XIII and the Church of Santa Maria de la Asunción, Cathedral church of end of S. XIII, stands out for the magnificent Renaissance portal and tower, highlighting its ornaments and altarpieces of the S. XVII and S. XVIII.
+The church of San Pedro, in the Gothic style of almost the end of the XNUMXth century and the Church of Santa María de la Asunción, cathedral church of the end of the XNUMXth century, stands out for the magnificent cover and Renaissance tower, highlighting its ornaments and altarpieces of the S. XVII and S. XVIII.
 It is considered a national monument.